Yacht Design School's

 How does taking the YDS course compare with University degree programs?

 Most of the famous yacht designers in history never took a large ship naval architectural degree.
 Most of them learned from other naval architects, took courses like ours, or were self taught.
-Further only a very small number of practicing naval architects today who specialize in yacht and small craft design have university based Bachelor of Science degrees in naval architecture.
-The schools teaching yacht and small craft naval architecture have invariably been small institutions teaching a few students at a time.
+Further only a very small number of practicing naval architects today who specialize in yacht and small craft design have university based Bachelor of Science degrees with a major in naval architecture.
+The schools teaching yacht and small craft naval architecture have invariably been small institutions teaching a few hundred students at a time.
 This is because there are not, and never have been, large numbers of people who want to design yachts and other small craft.

-We believe that it is also note worthy that a very significant proportion of those entering our school are graduate "large ship" naval architects or marine engineers, both just out of school and of many years experience, who wish to transition to yacht and small craft design but have found that no one in the field will hire them unless they take our course.
+We believe that it is also note worthy that a significant proportion of those entering our school are graduate "large ship" naval architects or marine engineers, both just out of school and of many years experience, who wish to transition to yacht and small craft design but have found that no one in the field will hire them unless they take our course.
 Presumably they don't always literally say it has to be our course, but that is the general message I'm getting.
 This is not that anyone disparages their achievements but that people in our field recognize how very different the large ship work is from yacht and small craft design and that people transitioning between the two simply will not be efficient enough employees or associates until they've been retrained.
 Back to top.

 How does YDS compare with Westlawn, Southampton Institute, & the Landing School?